Real estate is a relationship business. But, many of those relationships start online. Having a great blog is a super way to create a personal brand.

 Frequency is the key to a readable blog.
 You don’t have to publish long-form posts all the time.
 You can break them up into a few chapters, which will hold the attention of your audience for an extended period of time.
 What if you cannot write a post by the schedule?
 A professional writer can take your instructions and deliver the content by your deadline.

 When you develop a regular blogging schedule, you create a habit for your audience.
 They will visit your website each week, looking for something new.
-You’ll attract more new visitors thanks to the increased activity, but you’ll keep the loyal ones returning as well.33.
-Be Unique!
+You’ll attract more new visitors thanks to the increased activity, but you’ll keep the loyal ones returning as well.3

 If you take some time to go through a few real estate blogs, you’ll notice an industry trend: paraphrasing.
 Their authors check what the most popular bloggers in the industry publish, and they choose the same topics.
 Instead of writing unique content, they paraphrase it from a few websites, with the intention to avoid direct plagiarism.